题目

 C. There are more people using e-mail compared with those searching information on the internet.

-D. There are more people using e-mail compared with those reading news on the internet.
+D. There are more people using e-mail compared with those reading news on the internet.2.The survey shows that _____.A.
+Only 10.4% reported use the internet to send and receive email.

 B. Less than half of the people use the internet for entertainment.